google/dawn/docs/dawn/features/dawn_internal_usages.md

 ```

 One use case for this is so that Chromium can use an internal copyTextureToTexture command to implement copies from a WebGPU texture-backed canvas to other Web platform primitives when the swapchain texture was not explicitly created with CopySrc usage in Javascript.

-Note: copyTextureToTextureInternal will be removed in favor of `WGPUDawnEncoderInternalUsageDescriptor`.